wilburc/wilburc.github.io/_portfolio/ankishare.md

 If we hadn’t seen the wide variety of deck formats, we would have likely assumed that flashcards were all Question Text/Answer Text.
 Luckily, we had plenty of access to real users and their files, and could make the system flexible.
 This also helped lead us to the “preview deck” functionality, knowing that students cared about what sort of format these decks were in before downloading.

 ## Tie back to the goal
 We had some pretty interesting and ambitious ideas.
 The long duration of this project only made us lose focus even more, spending time on unnecessary and possibly detrimental functionality.
-By tying everything back to the main goal of sharing flash-cards, we were able to severely narrow down our scope and focus on our two core functions.
+By tying everything back to the main goal of sharing flash-cards, we were able to narrow down our scope and focus on our two core functions.

 ## Test early and often
-Several rounds of usability testing, along with surveys, allowed us to constantly validate our ideas and product, while also exposing weaknesses in AnkiShare’s usability.
+Several rounds of user-testing, along with surveys, allowed us to constantly validate our ideas and product, while also exposing weaknesses in AnkiShare’s usability.

 # Future Plans

 ## Visual Design
 It’s probably clear at this point that we had little to no time working on the visual design of this product.
-While I recognize the importance of an aesthetically pleasing product, I don’t hesitate to deliver something visually “acceptable” that works, given a deadline.
-Regardless, certain elements such as the typography, spacing, and color could be optimized.
+While I recognize the importance of an aesthetically pleasing product, I didn’t hesitate to deliver something visually “acceptable” that worked, given a deadline.
+Regardless, certain elements such as the typography, spacing, and color could be optimized, to both enhance usability, scannability, and visual pleasure.

 ## Scalability
 While intended for and limited to medical-school students, flashcards are used by all sorts of people in many different fields.
 The main concept of AnkiShare is in no way restricted to medicine, and AnkiShare could potentially be expanded and scaled to help other non-medical students as well.

 # Credits
-Many thanks to AnkiShare team: Jazmynn Daos, Dillon Gee, Vamsi Koduru, and Kyla Lamontagne.
+*Endless thanks to the AnkiShare team: Jazmynn Daos, Dillon Gee, Vamsi Koduru, and Kyla Lamontagne.*

-# Thanks for reading!
+## Thanks for your time!